The entropic approach to causal correlations: Bipartite entropic causal inequalities

 This link to the GYNI-type inequalities and correlations can be made more explicit by considering the related distribution

 with again $a,b\in\{0,\dots,k-1\}$.
 We have $P_2'=P^{\textrm{NC}}$, and, for $k \ge 3$, $P_k'$ has the same entropy vector as $P_{k-1}$. $P_k'$ can be clearly simulated from $P_2'=P^{\textrm{NC}}$ by making use of shared randomness and by letting both parties replace the output $1$ obtained from $P_2'$ by a shared random value $a=b \in \{1,\dots,k-1\}$.
-It is interesting to see, then, that the GYNI-maximally-violating distributions also provide the best behavior entropically, when augmented with shared randomness, even though they fail to violate the inequalities when the parties have only binary outputs.
+It is interesting to see, then, that the GYNI-maximally-violating distributions also provide the best behavior entropically when augmented with shared randomness, even though they fail to violate the inequalities when the parties have only binary outputs.

 As for the DAG-based method, it is also interesting to look at the sensitivity of the inequalities with respect to the detection of noncausality.
-Unfortunately, by looking at distributions of the form given in Eq.~\eqref{eq:mix_distr}, but now where $P^{\mathrm{NC}}$ and $P^{\mathrm{C}}$ equal mixtures of 3-outcome deterministic noncausal and causal distributions, respectively, we were unable to find such distributions $P^{\varepsilon}(ab|xy)$ which violate the entropic inequalities~\eqref{eq:marg_ineq1} and~\eqref{eq:marg_ineq2} for arbitrary small $\varepsilon$.
+To do so, we again looked at distributions of the form given in Eq.~\eqref{eq:mix_distr}, but where $P^{\mathrm{NC}}$ and $P^{\mathrm{C}}$ are now equal mixtures of 3-outcome deterministic noncausal and causal distributions, respectively.
+The number of such distributions makes an exhaustive search difficult, but by sampling randomly we were nonetheless able to verify the existence of distributions $P^{\varepsilon}(ab|xy)$ which violate the entropic inequalities~\eqref{eq:marg_ineq1} and~\eqref{eq:marg_ineq2} for arbitrary small $\varepsilon$.
+Although the examples we found are not particularly informative or simple (and thus we refrain from giving them explicitly), they nevertheless show that the entropic inequalities~\eqref{eq:marg_ineq1} and~\eqref{eq:marg_ineq2} exhibit the desired sensitivity.

 Finally, one may again ask whether one can violate any of the entropic inequalities for counterfactuals within the process matrix formalism, or whether any noncausal correlation can be mixed with a causal one to violate an entropic inequality, as is the case for entropic Bell inequalities obtained from the counterfactual approach~\cite{Chaves:2013aa}.
 We leave this as an open question, but note only that we were not able to find a way to do so: for example, we were unable to find a violation (with or without the use of shared randomness) for noncausal distributions realizable within the process matrix framework.